aypie/checkered-shader/readme.md

 then can use this pattern to mix our given colors and output the final color.

 Just this, however, only works for the static pattern and only for integer values of `CheckSize`.
-If we want a moving pattern without jittering - we need to add smooth edges to the stripes, and we do that using the `Stripe()` function that draws stripes considering the smoothness of the edges.
+As we need a moving pattern without jittering - we need to add smooth edges to the stripes, and we do that using the `Stripe()` function that draws stripes considering the smoothness of the edges.
-To do that `Stripe()` takes into account pixel-wide linear fallofs on the edges of the stripes.
+To do that `Stripe()` draws pixel-wide linear falloffs on the edges of the stripes.